 - Donations from H-E-B, Kroger, Target, Wal-Mart and Sam’s Club who participate in the Retail Pick Up Program.

 - Food from manufactures and wholesalers such as Feather Crest Eggs, Oak Farms Milk, Coca-Cola and Brenham Wholesale

 Eighteen percent (18%) of the food distributed by the Brazos Valley Food Bank was United States Department of Agriculture (USDA) Commodities.
 In Texas, USDA Commodities are acquired through the Texas Emergency Food Assistance Program (TEFAP).
 In the case of the Brazos Valley Food Bank, USDA Commodities are received from the Houston Food Bank.
 USDA food includes frozen meats, canned and packaged fruits and vegetables, rice, beans pasta, cereals and peanut butter.

 Food that was purchased accounted for ten percent (10%) of the Brazos Valley Food Bank’s food distribution.
 The Brazos Valley Food Bank purchases food for special programs (like BackPack, where the food needs to be low preparation, individual serving, poptop cans and shelf-stable) and for partner agencies to ensure that certain high priority items are always available (such as rice, tuna, shelf staple milk and ground meat).

-Reclaimed food (once called Salvage) accounted for six percent (6%) of the Brazos Valley Food Bank’s food distribution.
+Reclaimed food (once called Salvage) accounted for nine percent (9%) of the Brazos Valley Food Bank’s food distribution.
 Reclamation is cosmetically damaged food donated by grocery store chains and wholesalers to food banks instead and disposing of this product in landfills.
-This product is quality controlled by trained volunteers (hyperlink to volunteer page) to ensure it is safe for distribution, then sorted and boxed for delivery to partner agencies.
+This product is quality controlled by trained volunteers (click here to learn more about volunteering) to ensure it is safe for distribution, then sorted and boxed for delivery to partner agencies.